 Opportunity to learn legal analysis and argumentation, public performance; participation in University of Iowa Mock Trial Club; mock trial role preparation, tournament competition, and staging an annual club tournament.

-Preparation for leadership role as a Hawkeye Guide in the Office of Orientation Services or as an On Iowa! team captain.
+Preparation for a leadership role in the Office of Orientation Services.

 Development of knowledge and skills required for work as a resident assistant; creating community, handling crises and emergencies; leadership.